What is ISO 18000?

 ISO 18000-2 describes the communication protocols to be used by the interrogator, the device that sends out the signal to which RFID tags respond.
 RFID 18000-2 outlines the method used to communicate with one RFID tag when there are others around it, a concept called anti-collision.
 This type of system is considered to be operating in the low frequency bands and called LF RFID tags.

-ISO 18000-2 specifies two different types of RFID tags.
-Type A is called FDX and is powered by the interrogator all of the time.
+ISO 18000-2 specifies two different types of RFID tags, Type A and Type B. Type A is called FDX and is powered by the interrogator all of the time.
 Type B is called HDX and is powered by the interrogator except when the tag is transmitting information to the tag.
 These two types of RFID tags use the same communication protocols and anti-collision methods.
 The only difference between them is the physical layer they each use.

 ISO Std 18000-3